Dating of the MiDDle to Upper paleolithic

 Humo shells.
 Limpets and scallops are almost

-entirely calcitic in nature, therefore presence of
+entirely calcitic in nature, therefore presence

 secondary low-Mg calcite would have been dif-